 Enjoying a marvelous location with impressive surrounding views, Glozhene Monastery stands atop a rock on the western side of the Balkan Mountain range near the village of Glozhene.

-The monastery was founded back in the 13th century by a Ukrainian Prince, and, still today, it is surrounded by a turbulent past made of unique legends and mysterious stories.
+The monastery was founded in the 13th century by a Ukrainian Prince, and it is still today surrounded by a turbulent past filled with unique legends and mysterious stories.

 The monastery’s icon, dedicated to Saint George the Victorious, constantly disappeared from the holy cloister according to popular belief.
-The monks later found the icon on a hill near the village where today stands the current monastery.
+The monks later found the icon on a hill near the village where the current monastery stands today.
 In fact, the monks understood that the mysterious disappearance of the icon meant that God wished the monastery to be constructed on the hill.

-During a certain point in history, two monasteries stood in the area, one on the hill and one in the village.
-They were connected utilizing a tunnel.
+At one point in history, two monasteries stood in the area, one on the hill and one in the village.
+They were connected by a tunnel.

-The monastic structures feature a church and a two-story residential building in the shape of a castle.
-The former church in the same spot had been destroyed by an earthquake in 1913.
-The church was built in 1931.
+The monastic structures feature a church and a two-story residential building shaped like a castle.
+The former church in the same spot was destroyed by an earthquake in 1913 and rebuilt in 1931.

 Where To Stay In The Area